TechZerg is reader supported. When you purchase through links on our site, we may earn a commission.

 Audible recommends merging the two accounts as it provides users with more features and makes using Audible more seamless.

-If you are an Audible member who created an account before 2010 and have separate login details for your Amazon and Audible accounts, you can still merge them by following the steps outlined in a previous section.
+If you are an Audible member who created an account before 2010 and have separate login details for your Amazon and Audible accounts, you can still merge them by following the steps outlined in the previous section.

 How do you Locate Your Login & Password if it’s Lost?